BrianLusina/udapeople/README.md

 ### Dependencies

 * Git SCM
-* SSH client like OpenSSH
+* SSH client like OpenSSH (not necessary, but recommended to test configuration management of your servers)
 * NodeJs v10 or higher (if you plan on compiling locally)
-* AWS CLI & AWS ccount
+* AWS CLI & AWS account
 * CircleCI Account (or similar CI server if CircleCI is not for you, in that case, you will have to modify & adapt the config to suit your needs)
 * Docker & Docker compose